chungheng/e6092/recitation_5.md

 ## PyCUDA: First Look ##

 `PyCUDA` is a wrapper for `CUDA` which hides detail operations needed to compile and run a cuda program.
 In general, a PyCUDA program contain can be decomposed into 6 parts as follows,

   * GPU resource allocation
   * Specifying cuda source code, and compilation.
   * Initialization of data on CPU
   * Copying data from CPU to GPU
-  * Executation of CUDA program
+  * Execution of CUDA program
   * Copying data back from GPU to CPU

 `PyCUDA` provides a handful of high level API's for _gpu resource allocation_,